Terms and Conditions of the appJobber internet and mobile platforms

 (5) Notification of termination will be received in written form, related via email or SMS.

 (1) The operator of this internet service, wer denkt was GmbH, is registered in Darmstadt, Germany, and does not have any foreign dependent or independent subsidiaries.

 (2) All contractual relationships, including those with foreign entities, are under the scrutiny of German law, without reference to norms of international private law, and excluding the UN Sales Convention.
-This is provided that such an action does not violate any mandatory regulations of the user’s home state that protect the user as a consumer as per article 5 of the 1980 Rome Convention (Convention on the law applicable to contractual obligations).
+This is provided that such an action does not violate any mandatory regulations of the user’s home state that protect the user as a consumer as per article 6 paragraph 1 of Rome I Regulation (regulation of the law applicable to contractual obligation).

 (3) If the user is a businessman, a legal entity under public law, or a special fund under public law, then any disputes will be subject exclusively to these terms and conditions or to these and the exclusive jurisdiction of the courts at the headquarters of wer denkt was GmbH (Darmstadt, Germany).
 This also applies if the user has no general place of jurisdiction within the Federal Republic of Germany, provided that no mandatory regulations on jurisdiction over consumer contracts in the EU (section 4 of the Brussels I Regulation) are hereby violated.

 §12 Contract Language, Availability of Terms and Conditions